 Ground Fault Circuit Interrupter vs Arc Fault Circuit Interrupter

-The AFCI should not be confused with the GFCI or ground fault circuit interrupter.
-The GFCI is designed to protect people from severe or fatal electric shocks while the AFCI protects against fires caused by arcing faults.
-The GFCI also can protect against some electrical fires by detecting arcing and other faults to ground but cannot detect hazardous across-the-line arcing faults that can cause fires.
+What is the real difference between an AFCI and a GFCI or ground fault circuit interrupter?
+The principal distinction between the two is that a GFCI is designed to protect individuals from severe or fatal electric shocks while the AFCI is meant to protect against fires.
+Certain unprotected outlets can spark into fires caused by arcing faults, which the AFCI is intended to prevent.
+The GFCI, on the other hand, can also protect against some electrical fires by detecting arcing and other faults to ground but cannot identify hazardous across-the-line arcing defects that can cause some fires.

-A ground fault is an unintentional electric path diverting current to ground.
-Ground faults occur when current leaks from a circuit.
-How the current leaks is very important.
-If a person’s body provides a path to ground for this leakage, the person could be injured, burned, severely shocked, or electrocuted.
+A ground fault is an unintended electric path diverting stray or even sudden current to ground.
+Ground faults occur when current is leaking from a circuit.
+Understanding how electrical flow leaks is significant.
+If a person’s body is what is providing a path to ground for this leakage, the person could be injured, burned, severely shocked, or electrocuted.

-The National Electrical Code requires GFCI protection for receptacles located outdoors; in bathrooms, garages, kitchens, crawl spaces and unfinished basements; and at certain locations such as near swimming pools.
-A combination AFCI and GFCI can be used to satisfy the NEC requirement for GFCI protection only if specifically marked as a combination device.
+The National Electrical Code requires ground fault protection for outlets located outdoors, in bathrooms, garages, kitchens, crawl spaces, unfinished basements, and at specific locations such as near swimming pools – basically where any wet or moist environments might be nearby.
+An AFCI and GFCI combination can be used to satisfy the NEC requirement for GFCI protection only if marked explicitly as a combination device.

 We get this question all the time.
-If you have any more questions or concerns regarding GFCI vs AFCI, please give us a call!
+If you have any more questions or concerns regarding GFCI vs AFCI, please contact us below!